pyroesp/vitaFFT/README.md

 ## TODO:

 - Fix amplitude value so it isn't longer than the height of the screen
-- Determine the unit of the amplitude (dB, ...)
+- Determine the unit of the amplitude (dB, ...) - FIXED in libfft

 ## Dependencies